 Due to its hypoglycemic properties, those who suffer from diabetes should exercise caution when consuming basil because it can lower blood sugar levels.

-Basil also acts as an anticoagulant, so consuming basil before surgery or when taking certain blood pressure medications is not recommended.
+Basil also acts as an anticoagulant, so consuming it before surgery or when taking certain blood pressure medications is not recommended.

 How to Consume Basil